Smooth, dark chocolate holds tender currants, almonds, and a spicy little kick! You will want it all for yourself, but your family may be on to you!

 It’s a challenge to hide chocolate in this house.
-My children have shown great talent in quickly locating my chocolate stashes.
-I then feel guilty and a tad embarrassed at trying to claim it just for myself, so I just let them dig in.
+My children have shown great talent in quickly locating chocolate stashes – my chocolate stashes.
+Once they find them I inevitably feel guilty – and a tad embarrassed, at trying to claim all the chocolate for myself, so I just let them dig in.

-One solution I thought would work was to sneak chocolate chips out of the baking cupboard when I needed a fix.
-I figured no one but me would think of grabbing them.
-No one but me would know when they got low.
-Then, a short time into my deceptive plot my daughter caught me sneaking the chips and gleefully joined in.
-She respectfully keeps it low-key (i.e. stands at the cupboard to shove a handful in instead of taking the whole bag to the couch.)
+One solution that I thought would work was to sneak chocolate chips out of the baking cupboard when I needed a fix.
+I figured no one but me would think of grabbing them, or would know when they got low.

 - 12 ounces dark chocolate

-- 1/2 cup roasted almonds, flavored if you prefer.
-I used Blue Diamond Toasted Coconut Almonds
+- 1/2 cup roasted almonds, flavored if you prefer – I used Blue Diamond Toasted Coconut Almonds and they’re quite tasty!

 - 1/2 cup dried currants